adarshaacharya/portfolio-v2/content/posts/02-exploring-redux-toolkit/index.md

 **1. Stop using REDUX !! ⚠️**

 Yes ! you might not even need Redux .
 There is inbuild Context API with React where we can basically inject the state data into the different components.
 Honestly, most of the simpler apps doesn't even need redux.
-You can use library like [react-query](https://react-query.tanstack.com/) for caching data with Context for passing data among components.
+You can use libraries like [react-query](https://react-query.tanstack.com/) for caching data with Context for passing data among components.

 **2. Use Redux Toolkit(RTK):**